Skip link #3:

 Resources Council (March 25, 2003).
 This report outlines the desired future forest condition and recommended goals and strategies to achieve

 these conditions.
-Becker County's landscape objectives are specific to Becker County's landbase and to its forest types, but are designed
+Becker County's landscape objectives (PDF) are specific to Becker County's landbase and to its forest types, but are designed

 to assist the regional landscape to achieve its overall desired future conditions.